 4-31 IN Commander

-His awards and decorations include the Bronze Star Medal (w/1 OLC), Defense Meritorious Service Medal, Meritorious Service Medal (w/3 OLC), Joint Service Commendation Medal, Army Commendation Medal (w/3 OLC), Army Achievement Medal (w/2 OLC), Ranger Tab, Combat Infantryman Badge, Expert Infantryman Badge, Master Parachutist Badge, Air Assault Badge, and the Canadian and French Parachutist Badges.
-He is also authorized to wear the Joint Meritorious Unit Award, Army Meritorious Unit Commendation Award, Army Superior Unit Award, Afghanistan Campaign Medal, and Iraqi Campaign Medal.
+His awards and decorations include the Bronze Star Medal (2 x OLC), the Defense Meritorious Service Medal, the Meritorious Service Medal (2 x OLC), the Joint Service Commendation Medal, the Army Commendation Medal (4 x OLC), the Army Achievement Medal (3 x OLC), the Joint Meritorious Unit Award, the Meritorious Unit Citation, the Master Parachutist, Air Assault, Pathfinder, Combat and Expert Infantryman Badges and the Ranger Tab.

 4-31 IN Command Sergeant Major